OmkarChitragar/M2-EmbSyS/Project/1_Requirements/README.md

 * In our daily life we observe lots of wastage of natural resource such as water, one of the major area whare the wastage of water is seen is overhead tanks at our homes.
   Whenever the water in the tank gets empty we switch on the water pump to fillup the tank.
 Once the water in the tank fills up, it starts to overflow without any indication to us.
 Also we need to manually switch on/off the water pump in a timely manner.
-So in order to prevent the overflow of the tank and make the whole process of pumping up the water automated an Automatic Water Pumping System with Water Level Indicator can be great solution.
+So in order to prevent the overflow of the tank and make the whole process of pumping up the water automated an Automatic Water Pumping System with Overflow and Water Level Indicator can be great solution.

 ## Description